Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Para Vista had a lower than average income level nationally according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Para Vista was $48,333 with an average income of $53,251, compared to Greater Adelaide's figures of $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimates for September 2025 would be approximately $52,586 (median) and $57,937 (average).
+The suburb of Para Vista had a lower than average national income level according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Para Vista was $48,333 and the average income stood at $53,251, compared to Greater Adelaide's figures of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Para Vista would be approximately $52,586 (median) and $57,937 (average) as of September 2025.
 Census data shows household, family and personal incomes in Para Vista all fall between the 18th and 18th percentiles nationally.
-Income analysis reveals that 31.8% of the population, which is 992 individuals, falls within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 31.8% in the same category.
-Housing affordability pressures are severe, with only 84.2% of income remaining, ranking at the 19th percentile.
+Income analysis reveals that 31.8% of the population (993 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 31.8% in the same category.
+Housing affordability pressures are severe, with only 84.2% of income remaining after housing costs, ranking at the 19th percentile.

 Frequently Asked Questions - Income